Win RFP Bids 10x Faster with These 5 Tactics

 In your cover letter, in your executive summary, and in your overview, wow the client with specific, tailored information.
 What makes you stand out?
 Why are you proposing this project?
 What’s the connection?

-You can include:
+You can use an RFP software to include:

 • Client branding